 There is no doubt that Google Shopping drives qualified traffic.
 Google has transitioned the free Google Shopping programming to a fully commercialized to offer a better shopping experience for searchers.
 It means that the gravy train is over for website owners.

 Regarding the conversion rate and traffic is driven to e-commerce websites, Google is the best in class.
 It’s not difficult to get started with Google Shopping.
-Just follow this few easy steps:
+Just follow these few easy steps:

 - log in to your merchant center accounts